Dantas11/Professional-README-Generator/assets/README-file-generator/README.md

 ## Contributing

-This repo is just for demo and has not contribution
+This repo is just for demo and has no contribution

 ## Tests

-npm run test
+node index.js

 ## License